 So many interview questions, so little time.
-While there are not “countless” interview questions, there are more than can (or should) be memorized for your big interview.
-While you can’t guess exactly what questions will be asked in any interview, there is no harm in being prepared.
-I’ve prepared this list of questions based on interviews I’ve had (both as “interviewer” and “interviewee”), conversations I’ve had with hiring managers, recruiters and the hundreds of posts and emails on CareerAlley.
-I’ve tried to separate the questions into basic categories.
-Here goes.
+While there are not “countless” interview questions, there are more answers than can (or should) be memorized for your big interview.
+While you can’t guess exactly what questions will be asked in an interview, there is no harm in being prepared.
+We’ve prepared this list of questions based on research, conversations we’ve had with hiring managers, recruiters, and the hundreds of posts and emails on CareerAlley.
+Happy interviewing.

 - Would you consider taking less pay than in your last/current job?